 Assistantships are awarded by departments, fields, and Principal Investigators.
 There is no separate application for assistantships.
 The assignment is usually in your major field or a closely-related one.

 Teaching Assistants (TAs)

 A teaching assistant is an academic appointment in support of the teaching of a course.
 Teaching assistants may assist in teaching a section of a course, lead discussions, and/or lead laboratory sections.
 Teaching assistants average no more than 15 hours per week for the base stipend as established by the Board of Trustees.

 Special information for incoming international students:

-International students who come from countries where English is not the first language and who will TA in their first semester at Cornell are required to participate in the Center for Teaching Innovation’s International Teaching Assistant (ITAP) summer program.
+International students who come from countries where English is not the first language and who will TA in their first year at Cornell should visit the Center for Teaching Innovation’s International Teaching Assistant Program webpage for language assessment information.